Electricians guide to CPR

 What does it mean for cables?

-The biggest direct impact will be on manufacturers, and the least on end users (such as electricians).
-In a very simple nutshell for electricians, cables will be given classifications according to their performance in a fire (how they REACT).
-There are 7 classes of cables ranging from A (best) - F (worst) (A, B1, B2, C, D, E, F).
+The biggest direct impact has been on manufacturers, and the least on end users (such as electricians).
+In a very simple nutshell for electricians, cables are given classifications according to their performance in a fire (how they REACT).
+There are 7 classes of cables ranging from Aca (best) - Fca (worst) (Aca, B1ca, B2ca, Cca, Dca, Eca, Fca).

 What do these classes mean?